swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

 }
 ```

-This can also arise with a partial applicaion of an actor method,
+This inexpressible case also arises with a partial applicaion of an
-such as `myActor.methodName`: the resulting function value captures
+actor method, such as `myActor.methodName`: the resulting function
-`myActor` and is isolated to it.
-For now, these are the only two
+value captures `myActor` and is isolated to it.
+For now, these are
-cases of isolated captures.
+the only two cases of isolated captures.
 However, the upcoming
 [closure isolation control][isolated-captures] proposal is expected
-to give this significantly greater prominence and importance, because
+to give this significantly greater prominence and importance.
+Under
-isolated captures will become a general tool for controlling the
+that proposal, isolated captures will become a powerful general tool
-isolation of a specific piece of code.
-In none of these cases is
+for controlling the isolation of a specific piece of code.
+But there
-there is any way to exactly represent the function's isolation in
+will still not be a way to express the isolation of that closure in
-its type.[^1]

-[^1]: This would be an example of a value-dependent type, which is a
+the type system.[^2]

+[^2]: Expressing this exactly would require the use of value-dependent
-very advanced type system feature that we cannot easily add to Swift.
+types.
+Value dependence is an advanced type system feature that we
-This is discussed in Future Directions.
+cannot easily add to Swift.
+This is discussed in greater depth in
+the Future Directions section.

 This is a very unfortunate limitation, because it actually means that
 there's no way for a function to accept a function argument with